mmeewis/TL15/exercise4/README.md

 ## Explore the form data

 The draft data is saved in the crx repository.
 To access the data, navigate to http://localhost:4502/crx/de/index.jsp#/content/forms/fp/admin/drafts
-View the jcr:data node of a entry in the data folder (click the view link)
+View the jcr:data node of a entry in the data folder (click the view link).
+A file will be downloaded into your Downloads folder.
+Right click the file to open with an editor.

 ## Access the form from the forms portal